Exterior at night

 773-834-8831

-Gina Olson was appointed Associate Director at the Center in 2011 after serving as Assistant Director since July, 2000.
-Gina manages the administration and operation of CSGS while also overseeing the organization of the Center's conferences, series, seminars, lectures, and other programs.
-Her interests include gender and racial justice, sexual liberation and reproductive justice, community building and world making, film and media, human rights, and Latin American politics and culture.
-She holds a BS in political science, with minor degrees in women's studies and ethnic and cultural studies from Illinois State University and a certificate in financial decision-making from the University of Chicago.
-Previously, Gina was the Midwest regional director of the Committee in Solidarity with the People of El Salvador, managed data systems and patient education programs with the Chicago Department of Public Health STD/HIV Prevention Program, and coordinated donor and data management in the Midwest development office of the American Friends Service Committee.
-She is a cofounder of the activist group Queer to the Left and for several years was president of the Board of Directors of Women in the Director's Chair.
-When not on campus Gina can often be found contributing sweat equity to her home, a co-operative six-flat in the Logan Square neighborhood.
+Gina Olson has served in leadership of the Center since July 2000.
+She manages the finances, administration, and operation of the CSGS while overseeing the organization of the Center's conferences, series, seminars, lectures, and other programs.
+She leads the Center’s fundraising and development and works with our faculty on affiliation, internal funding, and supporting their research projects.
+Her activist and intellectual interests include gender and racial justice, sexual liberation and reproductive justice, film and media, human rights, and Latin American politics and culture.
+She holds a bachelor’s degree in political science, with minor degrees in Women's Studies and Ethnic and Cultural Studies from Illinois State University, and a certificate in Financial Decision-Making from the University of Chicago.
+Previously, Gina was the Midwest Regional Director of the Committee in Solidarity with the People of El Salvador (CISPES), managed data systems and patient education programs with the Chicago Department of Public Health STD/HIV Prevention Program, and supervised donor and data management in the Midwest Development Office of the American Friends Service Committee.
+She was a co-founder of the activist group Queer to the Left and part of the Chicago Restroom Access Project of the Pride Action Tank/AIDS Foundation of Chicago.
+She has served as president of the Board of Directors of Women in the Director's Chair and on the Board of Directors of the Chicago Women’s History Center.
+Her interests outside of the University include building solidarity economies through cooperatives and community-based organic gardening.

 Bonnie Kanter